Are you looking for a new free streaming option? Documentary+ may be an option for cord cutters who are looking for informative entertainment.

 If you’ve delved much into the free streaming world, you know that’s not always the case.
 Often you’ll find that free services rely heavily on older and sometimes outdated content.

-The content on Documentary+ is broken down into the following genres:
+The content on Documentary+ is broken down into more than 30 genres, including the following:

 - True Crime